 Collaboration for Success

-Your child’s clinical team works closely with you, your family, and other providers such as school, Speech Therapists, and Occupational Therapists.
+Your child’s clinical team works closely with you, your family, and other providers such as school staff, Speech Therapists, and Occupational Therapists.

 Through frequent collaboration, the family also learns more effective ways to support their child outside of therapy sessions.
-When families learn these effective strategies and support them outside of therapy, the child is able to show all of the skills they have learned with different people and in different settings.
-This benefits your child long-term.
+Your ABA therapist will provide guidance and strategies to reinforce the skills learned during therapy sessions in the home and community settings.